Chilean Communist Party (Proletarian Action): History

 The Chilean Communist Party (Proletarian Action) was founded on November 8, 1979, through a split from the now defunct Revolutionary Communist Party.
 In 1984 the party joined "Coordinadora de Organizaciones Revolucionarias".

 In the 90s-2000s, the party has been member of Movimiento Izquierda Democrática Allendista, Unidos Venceremos and Juntos Podemos, leaving the latter after Guillermo Teillier (President of the Communist Party of Chile, a political party member of Juntos Podemos) called to support Concertación candidate Michelle Bachelet in the 2006 presidential elections.

-While in Juntos Podemos, the party proposed their general secretary, Eduardo Artés, as an independent senate candidate for West Santiago (being a non-registered party), earning 50.000 votes, failing to be elected.
+While in Juntos Podemos, the party proposed their general secretary, Eduardo Artés, as an independent senate candidate for West Santiago (being a non-registered party), earning 50,000 votes, failing to be elected.

 In 2009 the party supported Artés as a candidate for the 2009 presidential election, but due to their non-registered nature, they were unable to register him in the electoral service.
-Since 2009 the party has called for spoiling votes and more recently, abstention, in order to illegitimate "neoliberal" governments and its electoral system.
+Since 2009 the party has called for spoiling votes and more recently, abstention, in order to illegitimate "Neo-liberal" governments and its electoral system.